-- 1. Require State Government Regulatory Agencies to Form Community Tables.
-Where state agencies are responsible for environmental review of MV plant conversions receiving state or local tax support, require community input processes that are transparent and adequately funded for independent technical support. - 2.
-Perform an Annual State Assessment of EV Transition Health Impacts.
+- Require State Government Regulatory Agencies to Form Community Tables.
+Where state agencies are responsible for environmental review of MV plant conversions receiving state or local tax support, require community input processes that are transparent and adequately funded for independent technical support. - Perform an Annual State Assessment of EV Transition Health Impacts.
 Require each state to perform an annual assessment of the beneficial and negative environmental and public health impacts associated with MV electrification. - 3.
 Dealership, Repair and Maintenance, and Convenience Store Impacts.
-State-funded assessments to identify the impacts to communities caused by loss of businesses and jobs in the supply chain, dealerships, repair and maintenance, and convenience stores and implement adjustment, recovery, and diversification strategies.
-(P2-C3-S4)

-- 4. State Tax Policy.
-State-level studies should be authorized, analyzing potential impacts of EV transition on state and local tax revenue and subsequent effect on government funds, programs, or services.
+Require state-funded assessments to identify the impacts to communities caused by loss of businesses and jobs in the supply chain, dealerships, repair and maintenance, and convenience stores, and implement adjustment, recovery, and diversification strategies.
+(2.3.4) - 4.
+State Tax Policy.
+State-level studies should be authorized, analyzing potential impacts of EV transition on state and local tax revenue and subsequent effects on government funds, programs, or services.
 Based on findings, state and local policymakers and stakeholders should identify and evaluate alternative tax mechanisms consistent with progressive tax policy principles to make up for lost or shifting revenue.
-(P2-C2-S3) - 5.
+(2.2.3) - 5.
 Create a State-Based Labor/Management Partnership Incentive Program.
 In order to promote successful labor/management transition collaboration, establish a federally funded "race to the top" transition program.
-Eligible states, defined as those with existing OEM assembly plants and ICE supplier companies, would work jointly with labor union, motor vehicle and Tier One supplier companies, and community partners to create transition partnerships designed to use federal resources to promote job stability, economic growth, environmental improvement, and defined equity outcomes.
-(P2-C2-S2) - 6.
-Create a Regional/State-based Initiative to Finance and Build Out Heartland EV Charging Stations.
-Research shows that MI, IN, and OH may need nearly 600,000 L2 and DCFC charging stations by 2030 to maintain its leadership in both manufacturing and deploying EVs at a cost of billions of dollars.
+Eligible states, defined as those with existing OEM assembly plants and ICE supplier companies, would work jointly with labor unions, motor vehicle and tier one supplier companies, and community partners to create transition partnerships designed to use federal resources to promote job stability, economic growth, environmental improvement, and defined equity outcomes.
+(2.2.2)

+- 6. Create a Regional/State-Based Initiative to Finance and Build Out Heartland EV Charging Stations.
+Research shows that Michigan, Indiana, and Ohio may need nearly 600,000 L2 and DCFC charging stations by 2030 to maintain its leadership in both manufacturing and deploying EVs, at a cost of billions of dollars.
 Expanded charging infrastructure has been shown to be the most cost-efficient deployment strategy for EV adoption.
-Consequently, a regional deployment strategy for the Heartland will be a critical enabler to maintain its leadership in manufacturing, engineering, and design of next generation motor vehicles.
-In addition, regional Time of Use charging programs and fleet adoption planning would accelerate EV adoption rates.
-(P2-C3-S1, P2-C3-S2) - 7.
+Consequently, a regional deployment strategy for the Heartland will be a critical enabler to maintain its leadership in manufacturing, engineering, and design of next-generation motor vehicles.
+In addition, regional time of use charging programs and fleet adoption planning would accelerate EV adoption rates.
+(2.3.1, 2.3.2) - 7.
 Create a Tristate Regional Innovation Alliance.
-EV manufacturing innovation will play a critical role in preserving jobs in the U.S. which is lagging behind Europe and China in the key sectors of batteries, powertrains, electric motors, and power electronics.
+EV manufacturing innovation will play a critical role in preserving jobs in the United States, which is lagging behind Europe and China in the key sectors of batteries, powertrains, electric motors, and power electronics.
 A tristate innovation alliance could play a key role in preserving both manufacturing and engineering jobs.
-(P2-C5-S1, P2-C4-S2)

-Section 3: Policy Recommendations-Federal
+(2.5.1, 2.4.2)

+3.3 Policy Recommendations: Federal